redis/redis-doc/commands/geosearch.md

 * `ASC`: Sort returned items from the nearest to the farthest, relative to the center.
 * `DESC`: Sort returned items from the farthest to the nearest, relative to the center.

-By default, all the matching items are returned.
+By default all the matching items are returned.
 It is possible to limit the results to the first N matching items by using the **COUNT `<count>`** option.
-However note that internally the command needs to perform an effort proportional to the number of items matching the specified area, so to query very large areas with a very small `COUNT` option may be slow even if just a few results are returned.
-On the other hand `COUNT` can be a very effective way to reduce bandwidth usage if normally just the first results are used.
+When `<count>` is positive, the command will internally perform an effort proportional to the number of items matching the specified area and sort sort them, so to query very large areas with a very small `COUNT` option may be slow even if just a few results are returned.
+When `<count>` is negative the command will return ASAP as soon as enough matches are found, so the results that return are not necessarily the best matches.

 @return